 The CReSTeD website and material available to download will be updated immediately to include summary information for the school.
 The next printed edition of the Register will include an entry for the school.

 The final report will be made available to download on the CReSTeD website along side links to the most recent Ofsted or Estyn and /or ISI reports, to help parents make an informed decision.

 Once a school is CReSTeD registered, it is entitled to use the CReSTeD logo on its letterhead, prospectus and other marketing materials.

-The main reason for CReSTeD's success is its aim to set and improve standards for the provision for pupils with Dyslexia (SpLD) in schools.
+The main reason for CReSTeD's success is its aim to set and improve standards for the provision for pupils with Dyslexia (SpLD) in schools and teachng centres.

 Re-Registration and Review Visits

-It is the school's responsibility to inform CReSTeD of any major change in its provision such as a change of head teacher or head of Dyslexia (SpLD) provision.
-When this takes place we request confirmation that the school's policies towards Dyslexia (SpLD) will not be changed, otherwise a review visit may be necessary.
-We also need to be advised if a school changes premises in which case a brief review visit will be carried out.
+It is the responsibility of the schools and centres to inform CReSTeD of any major change in its provision such as a change of head teacher or head of Special Eduation Needs provision.
+When this takes place we request confirmation that the school's policies towards Specific Learning Difficulties will not be changed, otherwise a review visit may be necessary.
+We also need to be advised if a school or centre changes premises in which case a brief review visit may be carried out.